How to Improve Your Dog’s Bad Breath

 5. Coconut Oil

-There is so much buzz these days about the benefits of coconut oil, not only for cooking, the skin, and also for our beloved pets.
-It’s a common pantry item and it can have many beneficial factors for our four-legged family members too!
+There is so much buzz these days about the benefits of coconut oil, not only for cooking, the skin, but also for our beloved pets.
+It’s a common pantry item and it can have a multitude of benefits, including fresher breath.